Sales funnel vs sales pipeline: the complete guide

 You should review your pipeline periodically – here’s what’s valuable to focus on:

-• Sales team wins.
-It’s a great way to start your team reviews – keeping your team motivated is important!
+• Sales team wins: Look at a pipeline as a whole, but highlighting big wins is a great way to start your team reviews – keeping your team motivated is important!

-• Pipeline updates, including time in the pipeline, deals expected to close soon and deals that haven’t moved along and identifying why
+• Pipeline updates: Stay on top of time in the pipeline (especially high-value leads), deals expected to close soon and deals that haven’t moved as expected

-• Roadblocks including low-quality leads, sales objections that are continually cropping up and any internal issues that are hindering pipeline movement.
+• Roadblocks: What’s stopping progress?
+Look at low-quality leads, sales objections that are continually cropping up and any internal issues that are hindering pipeline movement

 What is a sales funnel?